 - Verify the existence of a seller's permit, fee permits, and other business licenses/permits that may be required, including a city or county business license, if appropriate;

 - Review your required documentation to verify that it is updated with the correct information;

 - Provide guidance on reporting your information correctly;

 What happens if I don't have the right documentation for my event?

 If you do not keep permit and/or license information on all sellers who conduct activities on premises you own or control, you may be violating state law (Revenue and Taxation Code section 6073).

 You may be required to pay a penalty of up to $1,000 for each seller for which you fail to keep records if that person is required to hold a seller's permit and does not hold a valid permit for sales made on your premises.

 Please note: This publication summarizes the law and applicable regulations in effect when the publication was written, as noted above.
 However, changes in the law or in regulations may have occurred since that time.
 If there is a conflict between the text in this publication and the law, the application of tax will be based on the law and not on this publication.

 Information you must provide the operator

 You can use a CDTFA-410-D, Swap Meets, Flea Markets, or Special Events Certification, to provide the required information to the operator of the event where you sell your items.
-The form is also available by calling our Customer Service Center at 1-800-400-7115 (TTY:711).
+The form is also available by calling our Customer Service Center at 1-800-400-7115 (CRS:711).